sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/00-intro.markdown

 and make your application the best it can be.
 To transition users to new and improved versions of your software, you need to take them through the process of upgrading.
-You'll also want to verify and fix any integrity problems found in the database while changes are being made to your app.
+You'll also want to verify and fix any integrity problems found in the database when changes are made to your app.

 Liferay provides robust upgrade and verifier frameworks.
-Here you'll learn how to create an upgrade process for your application, as well as how to create a verification process for your application.
+Here you'll learn how to create an upgrade and verification processes for your application.